caioquirino/amplify_pind/README.md

 - `/var/lib/containers`: For container storage
 - `/home/node/.local/share/containers`: For user-specific container data

-## AWS Amplify Integration

-To use this in AWS Amplify:

-1. Open AWS Amplify Console
-2. Open your Application
-3. In Hosting, navigate to the Build settings page
-4. At the Build image settings, click on Edit
-5. At the Build image section, select Custom Build Image
-6. Fill the Custom Build Image field with the appropriate image (example: caioquirino/amplify_pind:node22)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments